geo-engine/geoengine.de/src/content/data/en/dominant-tree-types.md

     spatialValidity: Germany
 ---

-A Classification of dominant tree types per Sentinel-2 pixel.
-Not a single tree species classification.
+A classification of the dominant tree species per Sentinel-2 pixel.
+Due to the 10 m x 10 m resolution of Sentinel-2, the model cannot classify individual trees but determines the dominant class of each pixel.